4 Kids’ Oral Motor Exercises for Muscle Weakness

 - Using straws to drink.
 This works on every aspect of a child’s mouth.
 Children should be using straw cups by 1 year of age.

 - Making funny faces.
 Have your child look in a mirror and imitate funny faces.
 Again, these faces will depend on what weakness your child is displaying.
+Also practicing chewing exercises for toddlers will help!

 - Lollipops.
 Yes, they can be used in therapy.
 Your therapist will have your child lick the lollipop or different candies using their tongues in different positions so that the tongue gains strength.
+Doing tongue exercises for speech therapy is very important.